 Wednesday – Visit Lyme Regis

 Head East to the magnificent, immaculate seaside fishing village of Lyme Regis.
-The harbour wall, known as the Cobb, provides a backdrop for many British period dramas.
-Plan lunch ahead to bag a sought-after window table at the renowned Mark Hix Oyster and Fish House.
+The harbour wall, known as the Cobb, provides a backdrop for many British period dramas. plan ahead to eat at one of the many restaurants Lyme has to offer.
 There’s still time to sample the best local vintages at Lyme Bay Winery or if you’re a Broadchurch fan, or just a fan of gorgeous beaches, a walk along the cliffs to West Bay is a must.
 Day 5 of your 8 days in Beer Devon.

 There’s still plenty of time to hunt round for the perfect souvenirs in Beer’s treasure trove of gift shops.
 Take a final snapshot of the view from your cottage… then why not book your next visit?
 We’d love to see you again – and at least you won’t be so sad on the journey home!